oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

 This lab assumes you have completed previous labs.

-## Task 1: Create Application Registration
+## Task 1: Create and Configure Application Registration and obtain values for access

+Azure Application Registrations are part of Azure Active Directory (Azure AD).
+When you register an application in Azure AD, you're creating an identity configuration for your application so that it can authenticate and communicate securely with other services that use Azure AD for authentication.

    1. Click `New Registration`